kedacore/keda-docs/content/scalers/redis-lists.md

 The `listName` parameter in the spec points to the Redis List that you want to monitor.
 The `listLength` parameter defines the average target value for the Horizontal Pod Autoscaler (HPA).

 The `enableTLS` parameter if set to true allow a connection to a redis queue using tls, the default value for this parameter is false.

+The `databaseIndex` parameter let the user select the redis database to use.
+If not specified, the default value is 0

 ### Authentication Parameters